 Under the duty of care, corporate boards are responsible for maintaining systematic internal controls, and, to remain within the safe harbor of the business judgment rule, must reasonably inform themselves prior to making board decisions.
 Personal liability for individual board members usually involves questions about loyalty and engaging in self-dealing.
 Typically articles of incorporation obligate an interested board member to actively disclose to the entire board potential conflicts ahead of time.
 Counterpart mechanisms for public school board members involve financial disclosure while a board member, and prohibitions against approving certain kinds of transactions as a board member that might be self-interested.
 As noted, however, state laws vary substantially in whether indirect self-dealing through a relative, or on behalf of a relation, is effectively precluded.
 This issue is especially evident during board voting on personnel matters and teacher hires.
 Even if an interested school board member abstains from a vote on the decision to hire a relative, most state statutes do not prevent quid pro quos from occurring.
-When we compare the scope of self-dealing limitations that govern school board directors vis á vis their privatesector counterparts, we note that it is frequently far more narrow.
+When we compare the scope of self-dealing limitations that govern school board directors vis á vis their private sector counterparts, we note that it is frequently far more narrow.
 Recall that prohibitions may be limited to contracts and personnel decisions, and may be silent with respect to the sale and purchase of real property, the issuance of debt, related legal and accounting fees, and so forth.

 External stakeholders in the private and public sectors require and obtain reliable, independent audits of the financial position of publicly traded corporations and publicly supported school districts.
-In both cases, this information provides valuable monitoring information to respective private and public boards, and is used by capital markets and state legislatures to serve their respective interests to monitor the financial positions of the organizations.
+The US Department of Education promulgates national financial accounting standards for local school districts, and state departments of education have adopted them as well.
+In both cases, this information provides valuable monitoring of financial information to respective private and public boards, and is used by capital markets and state legislatures to serve their respective interests to monitor the financial positions of the organizations.
 For current and potential investors, federal securities law requires the annual disclosure of identically prepared and publicly reported financial information in compliance with Regulation 10-K. This public disclosure helps corporate directors maintain their fiduciary relationship to the capital market.
 Overall, school districts finance through taxes and fees 42.8 percent of total K-12 spending.
-Federal aid totals 7.8 percent and state aid 49.4 percent.
-42 Accordingly, the federal government, through the U.S. Department of Education, promulgates standard financial classification and accounting rules for public school districts.
-The states obligate their delegated agents, local school boards, to not only maintain their books and records in accordance with federal and state strictures, but also require local independent audits that are confirmed by state audits as well.
+Federal aid totals 7.8 percent and state aid 49.4 percent.42 Accordingly, the federal government, through the U.S. Department of Education, promulgates standard financial classification and accounting rules for public school districts.
+The states obligate their delegated agents, local school boards, to not only maintain their books and records in accordance with federal and state strictures. but also require local independent audits that are confirmed by state audits as well.
 It should be emphasized that in both cases, the monitoring and independent information involves the financial position of the corporation or school district.